dneuterman/youtube-spam-detection-model/README.md

     model.bat run
     ```

     This will start the flask application that can be accessed at the url: [http://127.0.0.1:5000](http://127.0.0.1:5000).
-To close the sever, type **CTRL+C** in the terminal and follow the prompt to terminate the program.
+To close the server, type **CTRL+C** in the terminal and follow the prompt to terminate the program.

 ## Using the application
 When you first open the application, you are greeted with a welcome page that details an overview of the application as well as the functionality of each page.
 The prediction page allows you to upload a json file containing comments to be predicted.
 They should be in the same format as detailed on the welcome page.
 A set of sample comments in a json file is also available in the **datasets/json** folder to test comment uploads and predictions.